simplesessions/kcc-nma-art258/README.md

 ## This Class is a “Safe Zone”
 Discriminatory or rude comments of any kind, particularly regarding gender, ethnicity, sexual orientation, or religion, will not be tolerated.

-## Schedule
-### Project #1

-To be Posted Friday, September 2nd

-### Project #2

-TBD

-### Project #3

-TBD

-### Project #4

-TBD

-### Schedule

-#### Week 1: Intro to Course & Tools

-- Introduction to course
-- Introduction to new development tools & concepts

-### Week 2

-- Begin reviews and crtiques of site instpiration.
-- Deeper overview of Codepen.
-- Layout challenge in Codepen.
-- HTML Fundamentals: expand on core layout concepts, creating documents, classes, IDs.
-- CSS Fundamentals: expand on core CSS rule concepts, classes, and IDs.
-- Overview of Atom: this is the text editor we'll be using in class.

 ## License
 [![License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)